 \subsection{Energy Transmission Model}

-Considering a practical downlink energy transmission scenario consisting of one energy transmission BS, one IRS1, $L$ single antenna IoTDs, which are deployed along the trackside to help trains operate safely.
-The set of IoTDs is defined as $\mathcal{L}=\left\{1,2,\cdots,L\right\}$.
+Considering a practical downlink energy transmission scenario consisting of one energy transmission BS, one IRS1, $L$ single antenna cameras that are deployed along the trackside to capture diagnostic video streams.
+The set of cameras is defined as $\mathcal{L}=\left\{1,2,\cdots,L\right\}$.
 The number of antennas at the BS and passive reflecting elements at the IRS1 are denoted by $M_1$ and $N_1$, respectively.
 The set of passive elements in IRS1 is defined as $\mathcal{N}_1=\left\{1,2,\cdots,N_1\right\}$.
-Deploying wired energy transmission for each IoTD is extremely costly and unrealistic.
-For flexibility and scalability of deployment, in this phase, the BS needs to exploit wireless power transfer to $L$ IoTDs.
-The IRS1 is deployed on the roadside to assist the energy transmission for all IoTDs.
-The downlink baseband channels from the BS to the IRS1, the IRS1 to the $l$th IoTD, the BS to the $l$th IoTD are denoted by $\bm{H}\in\mathbb{C}^{N_1\times M_1}$, $\bm{h}_l^r\in\mathbb{C}^{1\times N_1}$ and $\bm{h}_l^d\in\mathbb{C}^{1\times M_1}$, respectively.
-By beneficially introducing the different phase shifts to the incident signals, the IRS1 can make them added constructively at all IoTDs to enhance the energy transfer efficiency.
-Let $\theta_{1,n_1}\in[0,2\pi]$ be the phase shift introduced to the incident signals passing the $n_1$th passive element by the IRS1.
-As for the amplitude reflection coefficient of the IRS1, we simply set it to 1 for all reflection elements, which has been proved to be optimal in \cite{amplitude}.
-In the following, a synchronous time-splitting protocol proposed in \cite{TS1} is adopted in our work.
-Specifically, in the first $\beta T\ (0<\beta<1)$ amount of time during each unit time, the BS transmits energy to all IoTDs.
-Then in the second $(1-\beta)T$ amount of time, all IoTDs upload the information to the MCR for HSR operation safety.
-To facilitate analysis, the time block $T$ is normalized to unit.
+For flexibility and scalability of deployment, in this phase, the BS needs to exploit wireless power transfer to $L$ cameras aided by IRS1.
+The downlink baseband channels from the BS to the IRS1, the IRS1 to the $l$-th camera, the BS to the $l$-th camera are denoted by $\bm{H}\in\mathbb{C}^{N_1\times M_1}$, $\bm{h}_l^r\in\mathbb{C}^{1\times N_1}$ and $\bm{h}_l^d\in\mathbb{C}^{1\times M_1}$, respectively.
+By beneficially introducing the different phase shifts to the incident signals, the IRS1 can make them added constructively at all cameras to enhance the energy transfer efficiency.
+Let $\theta_{1,n_1}\in[0,2\pi]$ be the phase shift introduced to the incident signals passing the $n_1$-th passive element by the IRS1.
+As for the amplitude reflection coefficient of the IRS1, we simply set it to 1 for all reflection elements, which has been proved to be optimal in \cite{11005674}.
+In the following, a synchronous time-splitting protocol is adopted in our work.
+Specifically, in the first $\beta T\ (0<\beta<1)$ amount of time during each unit time, the BS transmits energy to all cameras.
+In the second $(1-\beta)T$ amount of time, all cameras upload the information to the MCR for decision-making by ATC.
+The time block $T$ is normalized to unit.